CSIPlab/flatcamRBG-D/README.md

 ### Step 1: Initialization
 ![image](https://github.com/CSIPlab/imageDepthLensless/blob/master/doc/depth_sweep.gif)

-In this step, we try to reconstruct the scene at 10 predefined depth planes separately, then we pick the one that has the closest approximation as our initialization.
+In this step, we try to reconstruct the scene at 10 predefined depth planes separately, then we pick the one that has smallest measurement error as our initialization.

 ### Step 2: Optimization
 ![image](https://github.com/CSIPlab/imageDepthLensless/blob/master/doc/depth_est.gif)

 In this step, we jointly estimate image and depth.
-In each loop, we will first estimate the depth value of each pixel using gradient descent based on the current estimated image, then estimate the image intensity based on the estimated depth.
+At every iteration, we first estimate the depth value of each pixel by applying gradient descent with the current estimated image, and then estimate the image intensity based on the estimated depth.

 ### Step 3: Final results
 ![image](https://github.com/CSIPlab/imageDepthLensless/blob/master/doc/imgDepth.png)

-In this step, we cast away the depth values that belong to pixels with low image intensities, because they it is inacurate to estimate the depth of the low light components using our method.
+In this step, we remove the depth values that belong to pixels with low image intensities, because low-intensity pixels mostly provide inaccurate depth estimates.

 ## Parameters
-Four example data files are included in this repository, they include a single card scene, two cards scene, a cup scene and a hand statue scene.
-The algorithm alternatively solves for image and depth map within a couple of loops.
+Four example data files are included in this repository: a single card scene, two cards scene, a cup scene, and a hand sculpture scene.
+The algorithm iteratively solves for image and depth map.
 Here we list some parameters that you can play with in the code.

 - `dataset`: data files to be evaluated.
 - `niter`: number of iterations in the loop.